viamrobotics/docs/docs/tutorials/projects/verification-system.md

 For more information, see [configure data capture for individual components](/data/capture/#configure-data-capture-for-individual-components).

 {{% alert title="Tip" color="tip" %}}
-If you are using a different model of camera, you may need to use a different **Type** of method in your data capture configuration.
+If you are using a different model of camera, you may need to use a different method **Type** in your data capture configuration.
 For instance, depth camera modules on the [Viam Registry](https://app.viam.com/registry) such as the [Intel Realsense](https://app.viam.com/module/viam/realsense/) and the [Luxonis OAK](https://app.viam.com/module/viam/oak) use [`GetImages()`](/components/camera/#getimages).
 {{% /alert %}}